WhittakerWave/Intermolecular_SMLM_Paper/README.md

 ## Description
 Main Code for https://www.biorxiv.org/content/10.1101/2024.05.10.593617v1

 This project provides tools for analysis on molecular interactions in SMLM datasets, which are used to examine the spatial relationship between different molecular species within cells.
-The core functions, supporting utilities, and dependencies are modularized across multiple scripts for better maintainability and reuse.
+The core functions, supporting utilities, and dependencies are separated.

 ### File Overview:
 - **`coloca_func.py`**: Contains the core colocalization analysis functions.